bhavaniravi/kubetask/README.md

 3. Docker
 4. React JS

+## Why this project?

+- To learn Docker and kubernetes deeply
+- There are downsides to both celery and airflow, may be we can avoid those
+- Just for fun
 ## FAQ

-1. Who can Contribute?

-    - I know python well but want a advanced project building experience
+1. I want to contribute to the project.
+What are the pre-requisites?

+- Using Python and it's associated libraries
-    - Want hands-on Docker experience
+- Hands-on Docker experience
-    - Want hands-on Kubernetes
+- Hands-on Kubernetes
-    - Want hands-on experience on building a task executor

 2. How will it work?